-It may, but mold claims can be extremely complex.
-Working with a qualified, experienced mold claims lawyer is the best way to ensure that you get the protection you deserve from your insurance policy.
+Does the homeowner’s insurance policy cover the cost?
+It might, but mold claims can be extremely complex.
+Working with Your Insurance Attorney, who is qualified and experienced in mold claims is the best way to ensure that you get the protection you deserve from your insurance policy.

-Some of the most common causes of mold problems include leaky pipes, roof leaks, condensation,
+The most common causes of mold problems include leaky pipes, roof leaks, condensation,

 The risks may be especially dire for small children.
 Studies have found that early exposure to mold may increase a child’s likelihood of developing asthma.

-Because mold tends to grow in dark, out-of-the-way places, it is not always easy to identify a problem until it is already well underway.
-In fact, mold infestations typically are not apparent to the casual observer until they make an appearance on interior walls, ceilings and floors.
-This is a concerning development, because it means that the mold problem within the walls, above the ceilings and below the floors is probably out of control.
+Because mold tends to grow in dark, out-of-reach places, it is not always easy to identify a problem until it is already well underway.
+Mold infestations typically are not apparent to the casual observer until they appear on interior walls, ceilings, and floors.
+A musty or damp odor is yet another clue that your property may be suffering from mold.

-Other people begin to suspect a mold problem when they are constantly plagued by colds and flu symptoms.
+Other people begin to suspect a mold problem when constantly plagued by colds and flu symptoms.
+Frequent headaches and breathing difficulties can also be telltale signs.
 If possible, try spending a few days away from the house.
-If your symptoms disappear, then it could be a mold problem in your property that’s causing you to feel sick.
+If your symptoms disappear, it could be a mold problem in your property that’s causing you to feel sick.

-This typically is the time when people start considering a call to their insurance company.
+This is typically when people start considering a call to their insurance company.
 However, mold claims can be complicated.
-Insurance companies do not like to pay any more than they have to, and they will definitely look for ways to deny your claim.
+Insurance companies do not like to pay any more than they have to, and they will look for ways to deny your claim.